argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

    ```

    This should generate a `dh-analytics-hps.ipynb` notebook file that we can run to gain insight into our HPS results.

+#### ALCF Jupyter Hub

+1. Navigate a browser on your local machine to https://jupyter.alcf.anl.gov/theta/hub/login

+2. Login using your ALCF username and OTP

+3. Select "Login Theta"

+4. You will see a Jupyter Notebook file browser rooted in your home directory on Theta.
+Navigate to `./sdl_ai_workshop/03_distributedHyperOpt/01_BasicHPS/db/data/mnist-demo/mnist-demo_f18954a8/` and open `dh-analytics-hps.ipynb`.

+#### SSH Tunneling

-2. Next we start a `jupyter notebook` (still from `thetalogin` node) via:
+2. Start a `jupyter notebook` (still from `thetalogin` node) via:

    ```bash
    jupyter notebook --no-browser --port=1234  # you can change this number
    # Make a note of the current login hostname (e.g. thetalogin6)
    ```

-3. Open another terminal on your local machine, which we will use for connecting to the remote jupyter session:
+3. Open another terminal on your local machine, which we will use for connecting to the remote Jupyter session:

    ```bash
    # Using the number you used in the `--port` argument above